CfA-Library/Training/2016-10-12-GitHub/README.md

 ### Git lesson for Oct.
 12, 2016 at the Harvard-Smithsonian Center for Astrophysics.

-This is the repo used in today's GitHub lesson
+This is the repo for material associated with today's GitHub lesson.

 The website for today's workshop can be found here: http://dbouquin.github.io/2016-10-12-cfa-git/

+The repo used for examples during the workshop is here: [link will be posted after workshop]

 You can read up on the foundation of our exercises here (Software Carpentry): http://swcarpentry.github.io/git-novice/